Distributed coloring and the local structure of unit-disk graphs: Conclusion

 \begin{qn} What is the minimum real $c>0$ such that a coloring of any $n$-vertex disk graph $G$ with $c \cdot \omega(G)$ colors can be obtained in $O(\log n)$ rounds in the \textsf{LOCAL} model? \end{qn}

-As a final comment, we recall that in the proceedings version of the paper~\cite{proc} we claimed that for any $\epsilon>0$, any unit-disk graph $G$ could be colored with $(3+\epsilon)\omega(G)$ colors in $O(1/\epsilon)$ rounds in the \textsf{location-aware LOCAL} model, but that we later found an error in our original argument, and could only replace $(3+\epsilon)\omega(G)$ by $4\omega(G)$ (in Theorem \ref{thm:geom2}).
+As a final comment, we recall that in the proceedings version of the paper~\cite{proc} we claimed that for any $\epsilon>0$, any unit-disk graph $G$ could be colored with $(3+\epsilon)\omega(G)$ colors in $O(1/\epsilon)$ rounds in the \textsf{location-aware LOCAL} model, but that we later found an error in our original argument, and could only replace $(3+\epsilon)\omega(G)$ by $4\omega(G)$ (in Theorem \ref{thm:geom}).
 A problem left open by this work is to prove (or disprove) that $(3+\epsilon)\omega(G)$ colors are sufficient.
 A related (purely existential) question is the following.
-A \emph{flat annulus} of height $h$ and circumference $\ell$ is the metric space obtained from a Euclidean rectangle of height $h$ and length $\ell$ by identifying its left and right boundaries.
+A \emph{flat annulus}, or \emph{cylinder}, of height $h$ and circumference $\ell$ is the metric space obtained from a Euclidean rectangle of height $h$ and length $\ell$ by identifying its left and right boundaries.
+While a rectangle is the Cartesian product of two segments, a flat annulus can be thought of as the product of a cycle with a segment.

 \begin{qn} Let $\epsilon>0$.
 Let $G$ be a unit-disk graph $G$ whose vertices are embedded in a flat annulus of height $\sqrt{3}/2$ and sufficiently large circumference (as a function of $\epsilon$).
 Is it true that if $\omega(G)$ is sufficiently large, $\chi(G)\le (1+\epsilon)\omega(G)$? \end{qn}